isc-projects/kea/doc/guide/dhcp6-srv.rst

    "Dhcp6": { "lease-database": { "reconnect-wait-time" : number-of-milliseconds, ... }, ... }

-The default value for MySQL and Postgres is 0, which disables automatic recovery and causes the server to exit immediately upon detecting the loss of connectivity.
+The default value for MySQL and PostgreSQL is 0, which disables automatic recovery and causes the server to exit immediately upon detecting the loss of connectivity.
 The default value for Cassandra is 2000 ms.

    **Note**

    Automatic reconnection to database backends is configured individually per backend.
-This allows you to tailor the recovery parameters to each backend you use.
-We do suggest that you enable it either for all backends or no backends so you have consistent behavior.
+This allows users to tailor the recovery parameters to each backend they use.
+We do suggest that users enable it either for all backends or none, so behavior is consistent.
    Losing connectivity to a backend for which reconnect is disabled will result in the server shutting itself down.
 This includes cases when the lease database backend and the hosts database backend are connected to the same database instance.